ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Finish
 1. Edit the test suite settings (select test suite in test suites tab.
 Then click on icon with blue spanner)
     1. Edit Object Map to be `..\objects.map`
+1. Add a new step in the build pipeline for the new test suite (same as the others).
+I have kept then as separate steps so they can be easily timed.

 # Creating a new Test